codegod100/logseq/pages/especifismo.md

 	- Active involvement in and building of autonomous and popular social movements, which is described as the process of “social insertion.”
 - The Especifists put forward three main thrusts to their politics, the first two being on the level of organization.
 By raising the need for a specifically anarchist organization built around a unity of ideas and praxis, the Especifists inherently state their objection to the idea of a synthesis organization of revolutionaries or multiple currents of anarchists loosely united.
 	- The result of these types of union are libertarian collectives without much more in common than considering themselves anarchists
+	- North American anarchists have also offered their experiences of synthesis organization as lacking any cohesiveness due to multiple, contradictory political tendencies
 -